Sharon Mascall: Military career

-In 2013, Sharon was appointed as a Commissioned Officer in the Australian Army Reserves, and she currently serves as a Military Public Affairs Officer (MPAO) in the Australian Army Public Relations Corps at the rank of Lieutenant Colonel.
+In 2013, Mascall was appointed as a Commissioned Officer in the Australian Army Reserves, and she currently serves as a Military Public Affairs Officer (MPAO) in the Australian Army Public Relations Corps at the rank of Lieutenant Colonel.
 Based in Adelaide, she presented and co-produced the Australian Army's 'Training and Doctrine Podcast' in 2016 and during her deployment to Iraq with Task Group Taji IV from 2016–17, she produced and presented two series for the 'Australian Defence Force on Operations Podcast'.
 In 2018, she joined the production team of the Australian veterans' podcast series Life on the Line.
 In her civilian life, she served as a member of the South Australian Government Veterans' Advisory Council from 2015–21 and is chair of the StoryRight veterans employment support program that she founded in collaboration with like-minded veterans in 2018.